opf/openproject/doc/installation/packaged/sles-12/README.md

-Steps to install the OpenProject package for Suse Linux Enterprise Server 12.
+### Steps to install OpenProject package on Suse Linux Enterprise Server 12

 All steps need to be run as `root`.

 **1. Import the packager.io repository signing key**